Human Trafficking in California: Complete Prevention Guide

 An LA-based nonprofit organization, CAST works relentlessly to transform the lives of thousands of trafficking victims through counseling, hotline and emergency response, legal resources, finding shelter, and youth and training programs.

-Raymond was recruited from Mexico to work on a farm in the US.
+Raymond was recruited from Mexico to work on a farm in the United States.
 He lived in a single room with 34 other men and was trapped in a camp by his traffickers, who coerced him into forced labor.
 CAST helps survivors like Raymond find their voice to help build awareness and demand protection for temporary workers who come to California.

 Getting over the trauma of sexual exploitation can take a very long time.
 GenerateHope, a nonprofit based in Coronado is a place for survivors of sex trafficking to heal and find restoration in long-term housing and trauma-informed therapy, education, and vocational support.